 Partnership with the local dance companies

-Destino Dance company will presenet their show premiere Dunya.
-Choreographed by Junaid Jamal and Enkuselase Demeke, blends contemporary dance and traditional Ethiopian dance.
+Destino Dance company will present its show premiere Dunya.
+Choreographed by Junaid Jamal and Enkuselase Demeke, it blends contemporary dance and traditional Ethiopian dance.

 All the dancers and students will participate to a workshop led by choreographer Irene Russolillo.

-The tour will culminate in a documentary that will be shot by Attoh to premiere in Italy in Autumn 2019.
+The tour will culminate in a documentary that will be directed by Jeffrey Alex Attoh to premiere in Italy in Autumn 2019.

 Concept + Artistic Direction | Johanne Affricot